Juve Stabia Can Dream Big as Victory Over Palermo Sets Up Cremonese Semi-Final Showdown

 In the early stages the answer was yes.
 Tackles flew in, but Palermo were unfortunate not to be handed a penalty when Federico Di Francesco was caught from behind.

-The first big chance of the came on the half-hour mark when Romano Mussolini broke clear down the right.
+The first big chance came on the half-hour mark when Romano Mussolini broke clear down the right.
 The winger was one-on-one with Palermo stopper Emil Audero, but his shot cannoned off the post and straight back into play.
 The crowd groaned in unison.

-Adorante, he of 15 goals for Juve Stabia, was quiet by his own lofty standards this season.
+Adorante was quiet by his own lofty standards this season.
 Yet the striker sent a reminder of his talent, and form, by attempting an overhead kick from just outside the box.

 A chorus of ‘ho visto Adorante’ (I have seen Adorante), an alternate version of the song belted out by Neapolitans about Diego Maradona for decades, reverberated around the ground.